caricature of IMF

 Asian Crisis (1997)

 Indonesia, Malaysia, and Thailand were required by the IMF to implement tight monetary policies (higher interest rates) and tight fiscal policies.
 It’s aim was to reduce budget deficits and strengthen exchange rates.
-However, according to economicshelp, these measures exacerbated a minor slowdown into a severe recession with very high levels of unemployment.

 Argentina (2001)